Rental Car Accident Attorney

 What Are Some Specifics Contrasting Rental Car Accidents From Loaner Car Accidents?

-But sometimes you may crash your rental car, or someone may crash into you.
-Now many issues arise, such as who will pay to fix the rental car you just crashed.
+But sometimes, you may crash your rental car, or someone may crash into you.
+Now many issues arise, such as who will pay to fix the rental vehicle you just hit.
 Sometimes it's easy if you did your research.
 Other times you are in a real dilemma and will want to speak with a local rental car accident attorney right away.

 And rental agencies realize there is a chance you can get into a wreck.
 Unlike borrowing a loaner car from a friend or family member, rental car companies are typically corporations formed to rent a car to people who are qualified as licensed and insured drivers.
 Typically you will rent the vehicle for a specific dollar amount for a set period.

-You are responsible for any damage to the car and typically walk around the car with a rental agency employee to document scratches, dings, and other wear and tear problems before filling out rental paperwork.
+You are responsible for any damage to the car and typically walk around the vehicle with a rental agency employee to document scratches, dings, and other wear and tear problems before filling out rental paperwork.
 You will also agree not to smoke in the vehicle.
-If you bring a car back that smells like an ashtray, or with additional damage, you are forced to pay this on your credit card.
+If you bring a car back that smells like an ashtray or with additional damage.
+You are forced to pay this on your credit card.

 They will withhold your security deposit and demand payment for any damage.
 Also, you must return the vehicle with a full tank of gas.
 Rental companies include such contingencies in the rental agreement, which is why it is good to review the paperwork they give you upon obtaining your rental vehicle to learn about how much you can be covered in the event of an accident.

-And if you do, you can get a rental car up to your policy dollar amounts and days permitted while your regular car is either repaired or replaced.
-If not, the personal injury victim must pay out of pocket and seek reimbursement from the defendant or the defendant's insurer, if you can prove fault for the collision rested with the other side.
+And if you do, you can get a rental car up to your policy dollar amounts and days permitted while your regular vehicle is either repaired or replaced.
+If not, the personal injury victim must pay out of pocket and seek reimbursement from the defendant or the defendant's insurer if you can prove fault for the collision rested with the other side.

 - Who is liable to pay for the personal injuries to others?